Ruutuli/Tinglebot2.0/docs/RAILWAY_DEPLOYMENT.md

 ## Notes

 - Both services share the same codebase and database
-- Models are in the root `models/` directory - both services reference them
+- Models, database, config, utils, and data are in the root directory - both services reference them using `../`
-- Dashboard uses relative paths (`../`) to access root-level resources
+- Both bot and dashboard use relative paths (`../`) to access root-level shared resources
-- Railway deploys each service from its configured root directory
+- Railway deploys each service from its configured root directory (`bot/` for bot, `Tinglebot Dashboard/` for dashboard)
 - Environment variables must be set in **both** Railway services for shared resources